diberry/presentation-github-action/presentation.md

 - **OIDC Integration:** Keyless authentication with cloud providers

 **Script:**
-"Now that you've seen GitHub Actions in action with our first two demos, let's dive deeper into what makes this platform so powerful. **Script:**
 "Now that you've seen GitHub Actions in action with our first two demos, let's dive deeper into what makes this platform so powerful.
 GitHub Actions isn't just about running scripts - it's a full orchestration platform with sophisticated workflow capabilities.
 You can accept input parameters for dynamic behavior, securely manage secrets and environment variables, and use pre-configured runner images with extensive tooling.
 The real power comes from job orchestration - you can run jobs in parallel, create dependencies between them, and use conditional logic to control execution flow based on results, events, or manual inputs.
 For outputs, you're not limited to console logs - you can generate rich summaries with markdown, store artifacts for later use, push data to databases or cloud storage, and integrate with external systems.
-This architecture transforms simple automation into enterprise-grade pipelines that can handle complex deployment scenarios, compliance workflows, and data processing tasks.""
+This architecture transforms simple automation into enterprise-grade pipelines that can handle complex deployment scenarios, compliance workflows, and data processing tasks."

+**Time: 3 minutes**

 ---